Icohedron/SleepVote/README.md

 ### Features
 - World-independent votes.
 A vote to change the time in one world will not affect another
+- Only the overworld dimension is affected.
+People in the Nether and End won't add to the vote or the sleeping requirement
-- Customizable wakeup, enter bed, and exit bed messages
-- Sounds that play on each of the above messages, which can be muted per-user via the command '/sleepvote mute', or for all users by modifying the config value "sounds"
+- Customizable wakeup, enter bed, and exit bed messages.
+Supports the use of [Minecraft formatting codes](http://minecraft.gamepedia.com/Formatting_codes).
+Also has sounds that play when these messages are displayed, which can be muted per-user via the command '/sleepvote mute', or globally for all users by modifying the configuration property "sounds"
 - Got administrators?
-They can be hidden from sleep votes using the command '/sleepvote hide' which persists until the server restarts.
+They can be hidden from votes and sleep requirements by using the command '/sleepvote hide' which persists until the server restarts or the plugin is reloaded.
 Got dedicated administrators?
-Perhaps giving them the permission 'sleepvote.hidden' and enabling "hide_admins" in the config would be for you, since that will keep admins hidden after server restarts as well
+Perhaps giving them the permission 'sleepvote.hidden' and enabling "hide_admins" in the config would be for you, since that will keep admins hidden after server restarts and plugin reloads as well
 - Players with certain gamemodes may not want to be counted in votes to skip the night.
-That can be done in the config.
+This can be set in the configuration file.
 By default, only spectator is ignored
+- Optional [Nucleus](https://ore.spongepowered.org/Nucleus/Nucleus) integration for allowing AFK players to be ignored during votes

 ### Version Notice
 Current versions are "pre-releases".
 Pre-releases are stable but may still contain a few unobvious/unfound bugs.